 Biryani has become my go-to meal for an easy-filling dinner.
 It is a great recipe, other than soup, to clean up your fridge from unused vegetables.

 It is an All-one meal that you can make in one pot.
 Of course, you must pre-cook the rice, but that’s it.
 You don’t need to bring out all your pots and bowl to make dinner.
-I also like the idea of chopping or dicing everything without extra effort to make them all even.
+I also like chopping or dicing everything without extra effort to make them all even.

 It is also a one-size-fits-all recipe.
 You can make it with beef, chicken, and even shrimp.
 But it can easily be made vegetarian and will be just as delicious.